salvador-soto/cse4500/README.md

 ## Core Assignment 2: JSON

-For this Assignment I decided to use Node.js to make a live server to parse JSON objects and show them in the console.
+For this Assignment I decided to HTML and JavaScript to Display a self made student object and then stringified it and parsed it so I could display it on my HTML web page.

 ## Core Assignment 3: API